-Pablo Rodriguez says his mother, who lived on the 11th floor of the Champlain Towers South, complained about issues with the building for years
+Pablo Rodriguez says his mom, who lived in Champlain Towers South, complained about issues in the building for years.
+She, along with her mother, are now missing following the collapse.
+NBC 6’s Cristian Benavides reports

 Nearly one week ago, Pablo Rodriguez had plans to meet with his mother and grandmother.